isaacsimmons/environment-parser/README.md

 ## Usage

-The use case involves importing `Settings` and invoking it with SettingsConfig object.
+The most common use case involves importing the `Settings` function and invoking it with SettingsConfig object.

 ```typescript
 import { Settings } from 'environment-parser';